 Prepare all of your ingredients

 It's important to gather and prep all your ingredients before getting started.
 It's so much easier, especially with one-pot meals like soup, to be able to add the next thing when needed instead of having to go quickly chop something or find that spice.
 Even worse, you realize you are missing a key ingredient when you are in the middle of things!...I speak from experience.

 FAQ for curried red lentil soup

 Are red lentils healthy?
 You bet!
-They are rich in iron, magnesium, B vitamins and many others.
-They are an excellent plant based protein and are also high in fiber.
+They are rich in iron, magnesium, B vitamins, and many others.
+They are an excellent plant-based protein and are also high in fibre.
 Not soaking allows them to hang onto more nutrients.

 Is this soup Vegan or Vegetarian?
 This recipe is not but you can substitute the chicken stock for vegetable stock or water to make it Vegan/Vegetarian.